prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 A :class:`GNM` instance that stores Kirchhoff matrix and normal mode data describing intrinsic dynamics of the protein structure.
-:class:`GNM` instances and individual normal modes (:class:`Mode`) can be used as input to functions in :mod:`~prody.dynamics` module for further analysis.
+:class:`GNM` instances and individual normal modes (:class:`Mode`) can be used as input to functions in :mod:`~prody.dynamics` module.

 ProDy Code
 ===============================================================================